top of page

 Yes, most lenders are willing to accept financial assistance from family members for your deposit, and in some cases, from friends as well.
 However, there are important considerations that they should keep in mind before agreeing to assist you, such as:

-1) They need to decide whether they will be providing the money as a non-repayable gift, with no expectation of any ownership or interest in your property.
+1) They need to decide whether they will be providing the money as a non-repayable gift, with no expectation of any co-ownership or interest in your property.

 2) They may also want to consider securing their investment by putting a legal charge on your property.

-3) Would they prefer to put up their own property as security for your deposit?
+3) Rather than use some of their savings would they prefer to put up their own property as security for your deposit?
 In this instance no deposit exchanges hands, the lender simply takes a charge over their home until such time you can repay them.

 Whichever route you choose, it is crucial that you communicate these details to your mortgage broker (or directly to your bank) right from the beginning.
 Failure to do so could potentially lead to complications or delays further down the line.